dislick/sudoku-solver-typescript/readme.md

 # Sudoku Solver

 This is a sudoku solver using a backtracking algorithm.
 It is written in TypeScript and runs in every JavaScript environment.
-Please note that it runs ~2.5 times faster when compiling to ES5 because of the destructuring assignment.
+Please note that it runs ~2.5 times faster when compiling to ES5 because of a destructuring assignment.

 ## Run